 Knowing who you’re marketing your listing to will allow you to advertise more efficiently.
 Be sure you are familiar with Fair Housing laws to avoid discriminating against federally protected classes when advertising your rental.

 If your rental is located near a military base, then you might want to check out listing websites that cater to military personnel.
 Sites like MilitarybyOwner.com and AHRN.com cater to military tenants and allow you to post listings to their site for a fee.

 Tip number 3 for marketing a rental property: Create an eye-catching rental listing

 When marketing online, your property listing details and photos are going to attract people to your rental.
-The best way to make your listing stand out is to have a winning combination of appealing details and attractive photos, if you can get one of those 360 camera that take wider pictures and better angles, even better.
+The best way to make your listing stand out is to have a winning combination of appealing details and attractive photos if you can get one of those 360 cameras that take wider pictures and better angles, even better.
 Here are a few things you’ll want to include in your description:

 - A catchy title, like “2-Bedroom Apartment near Downtown” or “Ranch-style Home 1/2 mile from the Foothills.”